 Walter is another mission we support.
-He works and minsters in Pakistan.
+He works and ministers in Pakistan.
 Teaching both children and ministers of the gospel.

 Open Doors is an international ministry serving persecuted Christians and churches worldwide.
-We supply Bibles, leadership training, literacy programmes, livelihood support and advocacy services.
-We also seek to mobilise the church in the UK & Ireland to serve Christians living under religious persecution.
+Open Doors supply Bibles, leadership training, literacy programmes, livelihood support and advocacy services.
+They also seek to mobilise the church in the UK & Ireland to serve Christians living under religious persecution.

 Release International is an inter-denominational Christian ministry working through local church partners in more than 25 countries, helping persecuted Christians prayerfully, pastorally and practically.
 Their ministry is based on Hebrews 13 v

 3: ‘Continue to remember those in prison as if you were together with them in prison, and those who are mistreated as if you yourselves were suffering.’